 was briefly revived in the 19th century.

 ELFREDA f English

-From the Old English name Ælfþryð
+Middle English form of the Old English name Ælfþryð

-meaning "elf strength" from the element ælf
+meaning "elf strength", derived from the element ælf

 "elf" combined with þryð

 ÉLIANE f French